 6. Bissell Featherweight Stick Lightweight Bagless Vacuum

-You can remove the floor nozzle easily to become a handheld vac and can be left on for stairs and the regular floor.
-It is great if you have hardwood floors and works just as well on carpet, stairs, furniture and much more.
+You can remove the floor nozzle easily to become a handheld vac and use it on both the stairs and the regular floor.
+It is excellent if you have hardwood floors and works just as well on carpet, stairs, furniture, and much more.

-The only thing to complain about on this vacuum is the short cord.
+The only thing to complain about this vacuum is the short cord.
 I had to plug it into several outlets as I went along cleaning.
 Other than that, this vacuum has worked wonders on my hardwood floors.

 It was easy to assemble, and I could easily detach and reattach the floor nozzle to suit my cleaning needs.

 7. Dyson V8 Absolute Cordless Stick Vacuum Cleaner

-The HEPA filter is washable so you can continue cleaning for a long time.
-It comes with a soft roller cleaner head to help pick up big pieces of debris like cereal.
+The HEPA filter is washable, so you can continue cleaning for a long time.
+It comes with a soft roller cleaner head to help pick up big debris like cereal.
 It does have to charge for four hours before you can begin to use it.
 It works for about forty minutes on one full charge.

-There is no cord and it is lightweight while still being powerful to take on the hardest to clean floors It also has two modes for cleaning: Low and MAX.
+There is no cord, and it is lightweight while still being powerful to take on the hardest to clean floors It also has two modes for cleaning: Low and MAX.

 I have used Dyson before and found that they are one of the easiest vacuum brands to use.
 The V8 is worth every penny.
-The extra head works great on picking up big pieces of debris.
+The extra head works great for picking up big pieces of debris.

 8. Dirt Devil Simpli-Stik Vacuum Cleaner, 3-in-1 Hand and Stick Vac

 It goes from a stick vac to a hand vac to an extended hand vac.
-It is lightweight and versatile to take care of hard to reach areas such as under furniture and in between cabinets.
+It is lightweight and versatile to take care of hard-to-reach areas such as under furniture and between cabinets.
 It is perfect for dorm rooms and apartments without taking up floor space.
 The filter is easy to rinse and reuse.

 When I have a small vacuuming job to do around the house, this vacuum does the trick.
 It is quiet and still picks the dirt up.
-I do not have to worry about too many clogs since I only use it for small dust-busting jobs.
+I do not have to worry about too many clogs since I only use them for small dust-busting jobs.

-I wouldn’t recommend this for heavy duty cleaning since the suction is moderate but it does the trick for quick dust jobs.
+I wouldn’t recommend this for heavy-duty cleaning since the suction is moderate, but it does the trick for quick dust jobs.

 9. Shark Navigator Lift-Away Professional NV356E

 The dust cup lifts away to make cleaning the stairs easy without having to lug the whole vacuum with you.
-It gently cleans your wood floors and picks up everything.
+It gently cleanses your wood floors and picks up everything.

 I like how the dust cap lifts off, so I do not have to carry the whole vacuum up the stairs and down again.
-It sucks up all the pet hair and dandruff that accumulates and eliminates all the coughing and sneezing in the summer and winter.
+It sucks up all the pet hair and dandruff that accumulates and eliminates coughing and sneezing in the summer and winter.

 10. Hoover ONEPWR Cordless Wet Vacuum

-For tile, it’s perfect but you don’t want to wet clean your floor under any circumstances since many hardwood floor manufacturer’s will void their product warranties as a result.
+For tile, it’s perfect, but you don’t want to wet clean your hardwood floor under any circumstances since many hardwood floor manufacturers will void their product warranties as a result.

 Make sure to sweep the scattered cat litter before using it around the litter box to avoid ruing the vacuum.
 There is a measuring cup for the solution, and you can decide when to release the solution as you vacuum.

 I no longer have to mop after vacuuming my floors.
-This Hoover vacuum eliminates the hassle of dragging out the mop, mop bucket and cleaning solution after sweeping or vacuuming all the tile flooring.
+This Hoover vacuum eliminates the hassle of dragging out the mop, mop bucket, and cleaning solution after sweeping or vacuuming all the tile flooring.
 I would only recommend this vacuum to folks with tile or vinyl floors.

-As long as you evaluate the features you need and ignore the bells and whistles that would not be of real benefit to you or your family.
+As long as you evaluate the features you need and ignore the bells and whistles, that would not be of real benefit to you or your family.

 Last thing to keep in mind no matter which model you buy…

-Your vacuum will perform better no matter its make or model if you wipe the dust off it before putting it away, shake out and/or wash the filter weekly allowing it to air dry completely before reassembling it.
+Your vacuum will perform better no matter its make or model if you wipe the dust off it before putting it away, shake out, and/or wash the filter weekly allowing it to air dry completely before reassembling it.

 I hope this review has helped you – feel free to check out the 10 Best Carpet Shampooers as well.
 Please reach out if you’re in the DFW area for your flooring and bathroom remodeling needs.